-"PARENT" 825.113
+"PARENT" 825.122

-A biological parent or an individual who stands or stood in loco parentis to an employee when the employee was a child.
+A biological, adoptive, step or foster parent or an individual who stands or stood in loco parentis to an employee when the employee was a child.
 This term does not include parents "in law".

-"PHYSICAL OR MENTAL DISABILITY" 825.113
+"PHYSICAL OR MENTAL DISABILITY" 825.122